m-n/rundown/README.md

 # Rundown

-A small library for running a markdown file as a repl based interactive tutorial.
+Rundown runs markdown files as lisp repl based interactive tutorials.

 We include a short example tutorial showing the use of `git bisect run` with a lisp project.